The world of Sanctuary is about to get a whole lot bigger. . .

 In Diablo® III's upcoming expansion, Reaper of Souls™, players will have the opportunity to choose between two different modes whenever creating a new game: Campaign Mode and Adventure Mode.

-These modes can be accessed at any time, and you're welcome to switch between them whenever you please.
+After you've unlocked Adventure Mode by completing Act V, you're welcome to switch between these two modes whenever you please.
 In addition, we've unlocked all difficulty levels, giving you even more control over your in-game experience.
 Don't want to play through the story four times on each of your characters?
 Done.
 Looking to farm in Adventure Mode at one difficulty, then switch over to Campaign Mode at a different difficulty?
 You've got it.

 But that's just the tip of the iceberg.
 Adventure Mode also includes two brand new, incredibly entertaining gameplay features: Bounties and Nephalem Rifts.